- All award types

 A selection committee will review all eligible applications and make award recommendations based on:

-- preference may be given to learners who demonstrate that financial support will have an impact on their ability to continue their studies.
+- preference may be given to learners who demonstrate that financial support will have an impact on their ability to begin their tertiary studies at Unitec.

 Unitec recognises that financial support is an important consideration for our ākonga in managing their study goals.
 The scholarship provides both financial support and mentoring opportunities.